Rani Abhishek Bunty aur Babli

 0 0

-Released in Summer 2005, it is a mystery how a Hindi feature like Shaad Ali Sahgal’s Bunty Aur Babli would become a major commercial success.
-Small town stories might be the toast of the town on this date but the early 2000s were known for NRI themes and urban coming-of-age films.
-The ticket windows were rarely enthusiastic to welcome two dreamers who would turn into con artists, purely for the joy of it.
-The actors of Bunty Aur Babli, Rani Mukerji and Abhishek Bachchan, themselves were seen noticeably glossy, impeccably styled films – Kabhi Alvida Naa Kehna, Hum Tum, Kuch Naa Kaho, Main Prem Ki Diwani Hoon and Mujhse Dosti Karoge to name a few.
-The few exceptions, however, were from the same or similar team viz.
-Saathiya and Yuva.
-That said, to everyone’s surprise, Shaad Ali’s second film arrived, made a mammoth splash at the box office, thereby taking the tinsel town by a surprise.
+Released in the summer of 2005, it is a mystery how a Hindi film like Shaad Ali Sahgal’s Bunty Aur Babli became a major commercial success.
+Small-town stories might be the toast of the town today, but the early 2000s were dominated by NRI themes and urban coming-of-age films.
+Ticket windows were rarely enthusiastic about welcoming two dreamers who would turn into con artists purely for the joy of it.
+The actors of Bunty Aur Babli, Rani Mukerji and Abhishek Bachchan, themselves were known for noticeably glossy, impeccably styled films – Kabhi Alvida Naa Kehna, Hum Tum, Kuch Naa Kaho, Main Prem Ki Diwani Hoon, and Mujhse Dosti Karoge, to name a few.
+The few exceptions, however, came from the same or a similar team, such as Saathiya and Yuva.
+That said, to everyone’s surprise, Shaad Ali’s second film arrived and made a mammoth splash at the box office, taking tinsel town by surprise.

 What must have worked in favour of this slick, zealous film written by Jaideep Sahni?